tresoldi/ngesh/README.md

       and borrowing rates
     * Allow to exclude non extant taxa from horizontal gene transfer events
-    * Add stopping criterion on the global number of nodes (in complement to the number of *extant* nodes, currently implemented), either absolute or as a range

 * Longer-term
-    * Simulation of data problems (incomplete sampling, errors in sequencing/cognate judgment, etc.)
     * Variable birth/death ratios
-    * Rewrite the random text generation functions, possibly as actual Python generators
     * Consider replacing or complementing `expovariate()` in birth/death events with actual random Poisson sampling, allowing additional models
-    * Build a simple website
     * Implement parallel character evolution as controlled by a parameter
-    * Rewrite functions with too many arguments to accept dictionaries of parameters
     * Implement more models for random character generation, especially those frm genetics (first candidate, a General Time Reversable model with a proportion of invariable sites and a gamma-shaped distribution of